The Hike To The Grand Teton's Lower Saddle

 A skin track might be seen if there's no fresh snow covering it.

 The interior Teton Park Rd (AKA: the TPR) is closed between November 1st & May 1st between the Taggart Lake Trailhead and Signal Mountain Lodge.
-There is a section of the Taggart Lake parking area that is set aside for overnight backcountry travelers during this time.
+There's a section of the Taggart Lake parking area that is set aside for overnight backcountry travelers during this time.
 Look for the signs.

 Most folks use skis with skins to access Garnet Canyon in the winter.
 The most common winter route runs across a frozen Bradley Lake and up Garnet Canyon along the southern side of Garnet Creek.
 You can find skin tracks on both sides of the creek, however.

 Remember to take extra water during the winter when sources are frozen or buried at higher elevations.
 Usually, Spalding Falls has a trickle of water under its icy exterior and the creek pokes through the snow in spots below 9000'.
-The American Alpine Club has a nice review of snow travel techniques for climbers if you're interested.
+The American Alpine Club has a nice basic review of snow travel techniques for climbers if you're interested.
+Many others are online.
+Avalanche mitigation skills are needed in the spring.
+BT Avalanche Forecast

 More closeup view of the winter approach near the trailhead